Simple Father’s Day Cards Kids Can Make in 10 Minutes

 This easy craft works especially well for toddlers and preschoolers.

-14. Photo Father’s Day Card
+14. Photo Simple Father’s Day Card

 Print a favorite photo of your child and glue it onto the front of the card.